IUPAC numerical multiplier: The numeral two

 In compound affixes, the numeral two is represented by do- except when it forms part of the numbers 20 (icosa-), 200 (dicta-) or 2000 (dilia-).

 Icosa- v. eicosa-

 IUPAC prefers the spelling icosa- for the affix corresponding to the number twenty on the grounds of etymology.
 However both the Chemical Abstracts Service and the Beilstein database use the alternative spelling eicosa-.

 Other numerical prefix types

 There are two more types of numerical prefixes in IUPAC organic chemistry nomenclature.

 Numerical terms for compound or complex features

 Numerical prefixes for multiplication of compound or complex (as in complicated) features are created by adding kis to the basic numerical prefix, with the exception of numbers 2 and 3, which are bis- and tris-, respectively.

-An example is the IUPAC name for DDT.
+An example is the IUPAC name for DDT (1,1,1-Trichloro-bis-2,2(4-chlorophenyl)ethane).